Meet the Founders of Peer Support Central

 Jim Hyde, Co-Founder, Trainer & Author:

-For 14 years, Jim has provided trauma recovery consulting to the California National Guard by helping to develop a Peer Support Program for California soldiers deploying to and returning from the Middle East.
-He has worked with the Department of Defense to expand the California National Guard’s Peer To Peer Program nationwide.
-He has twice been a presenter for the Department of Defense/VA National Suicide Prevention Conference.
+For 15 years, Jim has provided trauma recovery consulting to the California National Guard by helping to develop a peer support program for National Guard soldiers deploying to and returning from the Middle East.
+He has worked with the Department of Defense to expand the California National Guard’s Combat Stress Peer To Peer Program nationwide.
+He has twice been a presenter at the Department of Defense/VA National Suicide Prevention Conference.
 Jim is a graduate of the California National Guard’s Officer Candidate School, later an OCS instructor, and a Combat Life Saver instructor.
 He is the recipient of the California National Guard’s Medal of Merit and also a recipient of the Association of the United States Army’s Patrick Henry Distinguished Service Award.

 He has a Bachelor of Science Degree in Criminal Justice from the University of South Dakota, a Master’s Degree in Clinical Psychology from the Professional School of Psychology, Sacramento.
 He is a graduate of the University of Southern California’s Delinquency Control Institute.
-He is also a graduate of the Senior Management Institute for Police sponsored by the Kennedy School of Government, Harvard University and the Police Executive Research Forum.
-Jim is a certified Executive Coach and he is also a doctoral student studying Organizational Psychology.
-He teaches contemporary law enforcement issues for the State of California’s Law Enforcement Executive Development Program and also the Management Development Program.
-Jim was a presenter at the 2012 UN Peace Conference at The Hague, Netherlands.
+He is also a graduate of the Senior Management Institute for Police sponsored by the Kennedy School of Government, Harvard University, and the Police Executive Research Forum.
+Jim is a certified Executive Coach and Retirement Coach.
+He has taught contemporary policing issues for the State of California’s Law Enforcement Executive Development Program and the Management Development course.
+Jim was a presenter at the UN Peace Conference in The Hague, Netherlands.

-She has received 3 Distinguished Service Medals for her program building talents over her 33 year career.
-Susan was named the 1995 Woman Peace Officer of the Year for California, the 1995 California Jaycee’s and the YWCA’s Law Enforcement Officer of the Year.
-She currently teaches peer support and surviving trauma courses across the country.
+She has received 3 Distinguished Service Medals for her program building talents over her 33-year career.
+Susan is a past recipient of the California Woman Peace Officer of the Year, the California Jaycee’s Award, and the YWCA’s Law Enforcement Officer of the Year.
+She currently teaches peer support courses across the country.
 Sgt.
 Feenstra is also a member of the Sacramento Regional Critical Incident Stress Debriefing Team and the International Critical Incident Stress Foundation.